plumvillage/newsletter/src/en/articles/br-troi-duc-hien--all-is-joy.md

 While the water boils in the kettle, I settle into my breathing to carefully contemplate the pain that holds my head in a vice.
 Being an observer allows me to put this gruelling sensation into some kind of perspective.
 I then feel like an explorer who, without bias, discovers what simply is, curious to taste the experience that is manifesting.
 I clearly see that I am not locked inside this sensation, that it is limited in space, and that everything around it breathes like a vast living ocean.
 I smile…

 In the same way, I connect to the impermanence of all things, knowing from experience that this pain will eventually end.
-My trust in the capacity of life to evolve and transform, allows me to ease considerably out of the influence of the pain that has a hold over my whole brain; an invitation for me, to once again, cultivate patience - a quality which has never been one of my strong points.
+My trust in the capacity of life to evolve and transform, allows me to ease considerably out of the influence of the pain that has a hold over my whole brain; an invitation for me, to once again, cultivate patience–a quality which has never been one of my strong points.

 {% image "article/br-troi-duc-hien/IMG_5858-edited.jpg" %}